search icon

 The U.S. government wants to inspire startups and small businesses to grow, develop, and strengthen our economy by issuing tax credits.
-However, less than two percent of those businesses take advantage of these government tax credits.
-As such, they leave hundreds of billions of dollars on the table.
+However, less than two percent of those businesses take advantage and receive tax credits from the government.
+As a result, they collectively leave hundreds of billions of dollars on the table.

-Tax deductions lower the amount of taxes a business owner must pay to the government.
-Tax credits, which lower the dollar amount of payroll or other taxes owed, are also available and may prove more valuable to small business owners and startup founders.
-There are hundreds of these federal, state, and local incentives.
+Tax credits are a type of tax incentive designed to reduce the tax burden on businesses and encourage economic growth.
+They lower the dollar amount of payroll or other taxes owed, so they can prove more valuable to small business owners than ordinary tax deductions.
+There are hundreds of these federal, state, and local tax credits.

 Why do tax credits go under-utilized?
 They can be confusing and difficult to claim.
 The sheer volume alone is often daunting for small business owners.
 This can cause companies to miss out on funding opportunities.